-Copies are available from the Westminster Bookshop, 8 Artillery Row, London SW1; www. westminsterbookshop.co.uk; price: £35
+Copies are available from the Westminster Bookshop, 8 Artillery Row, London SW1; www. westminsterbookshop.co.uk; price: £35 edited by DUNCAN BRACK and ED RANDALL

 Journal of Liberal History

 The Journal of Liberal History is published quarterly by the Liberal Democrat History Group.